ArunaMahaGamage/Retrofit/README.md

             }
         });

-# use below code to php
+# use below code and place on Apache

       <?php